ted.neward@newardassociates.com | Blog: http://blogs.newardassociates.com | Github: tedneward | LinkedIn: tedneward

 Sometimes the band is small enough ...

-... you don't need a guy at the front waving a stick
+... you don't need somebody at the front waving a stick

-... and that's OK, because his responsibilities are shared across the rest of the members of the band, in an intuitive or explicit fashion
+... and that's OK, because conductor architect responsibilities get shared across the rest of the band, in an intuitive or explicit fashion

 ... she sets the background